New Patient Registration

 Simply come to the medical centre reception bringing your NHS card.
 If you don’t have your card then there is a form for you to fill in instead.

-Once registered, you will be invited to attend a new patient health check with the practice nurse.
+Once registered, you will be invited to attend a new patient health check with the Practice Nurse.
 You may also be invited to attend a health check if you have an on-going health condition or if you are over 75.

 Online access - Register for Online Services

 Patients registered with this practice are also able to have 24 hour secure access via the internet to make appointments, order their repeat prescription and view some aspects of your medical records securely.
 You can even cancel appointments online even if you didn't make it online!
 This then frees up that appointment for someone else who needs it.

 Click here to download our registration and consent form which you may wish to print off and bring with you when you visit the practice.

 The practice has existing patients from a wide area to the south west of the city centre.
 However, it will now only accept new patient registrations from the area bounded by the following roads:

 Angel Street, High Street, Commercial Street, Sheaf Street, Sheaf Square, Suffolk Road, Queens Road, London Road, Broadfield Road, Abbeydale Road, Marden Road, Sandford Grove Road, Brincliffe Edge Road, Ecclesall Road, Ringinglow Road, High Storrs Road, Highcliffe Road, Hangingwater Road, Glastone Road, Snaithing Lane, Carsick Hill Road, Coldwell Lane, Hagg Lane, Long Lane, Bole Hill Road, Walkley Road, Whitehouse Lane, Infirmary Road, Penistone Road, Shalesmoor, Moorfield, West Bar and Snig Hill.